xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-021.md

 During dragging:

-1. Keep the bottom-right anchor position fixed
+1. Keep the bottom-right anchor point position unchanged
-2. Calculate the current diagonal distance from top-left to bottom-right
+2. Calculate the diagonal distance from top-left to bottom-right at this time
-3. Recalculate the top-left anchor position based on the previously saved aspect ratio
+3. Recalculate the top-left anchor point position based on the previously saved aspect ratio

 ```ts
 if (lockAspectRatio) {